selinon/selinon/docs.source/yaml.conf.rst

 YAML Configuration
 ==================

 The only thing you have to provide is a configuration file that describes how should be your flow organized.
 A flow is defined by nodes that can be either tasks or another flows (subflows).
-Once you create a YAML configuration file, this file is parsed and checked using Parsley tool (you can even visualize your flows based on configuration).
-Parsley automatically generates Python code for Dispatcher to let Dispatcher know what to do when.
+Once you create a YAML configuration file, this file is parsed and checked using Selinonlib tool (you can even visualize your flows based on configuration).
+Selinonlib automatically generates Python code for Dispatcher to let Dispatcher know what to do when.

 Now let's a look at YAML configuration file structure.
 At the top level, there are listed following keys: